Automation-Research-Team/dhaiba_ros/README.md

 ===
 ## Introduction

 This package provides a set of software for making communications between ROS and [DhaibaWorks](https://www.dhaibaworks.com/).
+The following two bridging nodes are available;
+- **urdf_publisher**: Publish a robot description loaded from the specified ROS parameter as well as its dynamical state obtained from TF to DhaibaWorks.
+- **dhaiba_ros_bridge**: Transfer any type of messages between ROS and DhaibaWorks as ROS topics, services or actions.

 ## Installation
 Firstly, `DhaibaConnect` plugin available from [portal site of DhaibaWorks](https://dhaibaweb.azurewebsites.net/start.php?id=EFB14EBA21CB85B13CAAA817E7CDA7C3257BB412E1CE6589BDF735780B1DFCCA7B91B2B2DD6151CA0C4001F11540899BA2ABA8476D77540139F4D402DBCF5E4D528096C7740D8CBA) should be installed to your `DhaibaWorks` environment on macOS or Windows.